ntaylor120/jallen/readme.md

 ## Details for the teaching team

-# Login
+The following test logins are avaible:

-The following test loginst are avaible:
+for testing as a user:  test@test.com  password:  test123

-for testing as a user:  test@test.com  password:  test123 for testing as an admin:  testadmin@test.com  password: test123
+for testing as an admin:  testadmin@test.com  password: test123